UweGerdes/docker-expressjs-boilerplate/README.md

 	bash
 ```

 You should start `npm start` or `npm run dev` and open localhost:28080 for the server, localhost:28443 is the https port.
+If oyu use https and use the development feature `livereload`, make sure to open https://localhost:28081 once to accept the self signed key.

 To run tests use `npm test`, for coverage of application use `npm run coverage && sleep 1`, for development environment coverage use `npm run fullcoverage && sleep 1`